 What it does

-The market is crowded with "smart assistants" like Siri, Alexa and Google Assistant that try to be helpful, or tools to help your productivity, even though they're just annoying, slow robots with a limited understanding of human vocabulary.
+The market is crowded with "smart assistants" like Siri, Alexa and Google Assistant that try to be helpful, or tools to help your productivity, even though they can be annoying, slow robots with a limited understanding of human vocabulary.
 We decided to take the opposite approach with HANQ, creating a helpful bot designed to drive you crazy.
 Always listening, HANQ will interject interesting facts into your daily conversations, and convert currency for you so you're always up to date on the exchange rate.
 He's fun for the whole family!

 How we built it